-In 2015, the U.S. Bureau of Labor Statistics (BLS) reported that environmental engineers, another job title for remediation engineers, earned an average salary of $88,040 a year.
-At the time, the highest salary was offered by pipeline transport of crude oil companies, which paid an average of $132,660.
-The majority of environmental and remediation engineers worked in California, though New York, Texas, Pennsylvania, and Florida, also employed between 2,800 and 3,400 professionals in each state.
-Companies in Alaska, New Mexico and California paid the highest average salaries to these engineers.
+In 2018, the U.S. Bureau of Labor Statistics (BLS) reported that environmental engineers, another job title for remediation engineers, earned a median salary of $87,620 a year.
+At the time, the highest salary was offered by aerospace product and parts manufacturing, which paid an average of $110,310.
+The majority of environmental and remediation engineers worked in California, though Texas, New York, Pennsylvania, and Massachusetts, also employed between 2,800 and 8,700 professionals in each state.
+Companies in Alaska, Louisiana and California paid the highest average salaries to these engineers.

 A remediation engineer is typically responsible for designing systems and machines to remove toxic elements from the environment.
 As project managers, remediation engineers could perform cost-benefit analyses and handle subcontractor pricing quotes.
 Other responsibilities might include obtaining necessary permits for site construction work and training staff on how to implement and use remediation systems.
 Remediation engineers primarily work in an office, laboratory, or at the site of planned remediation, such as an oil spill.

 While exact duties vary by position, remediation engineers generally manage hazardous material containment and investigate sites that have been contaminated with chemicals, explosives, metals, or other dangerous materials.
 A remediation engineer working for a consulting firm could work with various clients and regulatory agencies as well as ensure that businesses and federal groups are in compliance with environmental regulations.